notificationapi-com/docs/docs/quick-start/send-the-notification.md

 ## 2. Send

-The example below sends the "Hello World Notification" to the test user.
-Feel free to replace the user values with your user so you can receive and view the notifications.
+The example below sends the "New Comment Notification" to the test user:

 <Tabs
 groupId="backend-language"